 Ms Lau Sok Ching graduated from University of Malaya in 1994 with a Bachelor Degree in Science (Hons) - Chemistry.

-She began her career with Cosmo Polyurethane (M) Sdn Bhd in 1994 as Quality Control / Research & Development Executive.
+She began her career with Cosmo Polyurethane (M) Sdn.
+Bhd. in 1994 as Quality Control / Research & Development Executive.
 In 2019, she joined Central Cables Berhad as Production Planner cum ISO Coordinator.

-Ms Lau Sok Ching was recruited by LPI in 2000 as Technical Manager and over the last 23 years, her career has progressed steadily in LPI and she has critical roles in the field of technical support, quality assurance / control, research & development as well as operational compliance.
+Ms Lau Sok Ching was recruited by LPI in 2000 as Technical Manager and over the last 22 years, her career has progressed steadily in LPI and she has critical roles in the field of technical support, quality assurance / control, research & development as well as operational compliance.
 She was promoted to General Manager, Factory in year 2022 and has since entrusted with the leadership role leading and managing the plant.

-She does not have any family relationship with any Directors and/or substantial shareholders of the Company, nor does she have any conflict of interest or potential conflict of interest, including interest in any competing business with the Company and its subsidiaries.
+She does not have any family relationship with any Directors and/or substantial shareholders of the Company, nor does she have any conflict of interest with the Company.
 She does not hold any directorships in public companies and listed entities.